Safeheron/safeheron-crypto-suites-cpp/README.md

 ```

 # Security Audit
-Some sub-libs originate from the repository "Safeheron/mpc-dsa-lib", an internal project developed by Safeheron and was audited by Kudelski Security in December 2021.
+Some sub-libs originate from an internal repository by Safeheron and were audited by Kudelski Security in December 2021 and some sub-libs were audited by LeastAuthority in 2023.

 Lots of changes after the audit, use at your own risk.